Congratulations! Your beautiful baby is finally here. What a journey!

 You Can Expect Your Baby's Doctor to:

-- Examine your newborn's weight, length, and head size and check for birthmarks
+- Examine your newborn's weight, length, and head size and perform a complete exam

 - Possibly give your baby his first hepatitis B vaccine to protect against a serious liver disease